cap-js/docs/java/developing-applications/building.md

 5. Perform `npm install` on the command line to get the `package-lock.json` created or updated.

+6. Finally, do a `mvn clean install' and verify that the installation of `@sap/cds-dk' is done with the new approach.

 #### Maintaining cds-dk

+1. package.json and npm ci
+If the CAP Java project maintains `@sap/cds-dk` as a devDependency in `package.json`, the version will also be maintained there.
+If the version is updated, it's necessary to do an npm install from the command line to update `package-lock.json`.
+The `npm ci` will then install the updated version of `@sap/cds-dk`.

+2. Goal install-cdsdk
 By default, the goal `install-cdsdk` of the `cds-maven-plugin` skips the installation of the `@sap/cds-dk`, if the `@sap/cds-dk` is already installed.
 To update the `@sap/cds-dk` version in your application project do the following: